 However, diuretics can be a challenge because they also deplete the body’s vitamins and minerals.
 As you know, B vitamins are water soluble which means that they are depleted by the kidneys.

 People at high risk for atrial fibrillation and certain congenital disorders These new generation blood thinners are Zarelto, Eliquis and Pradaxa.

 People are living great lives with CHF.
-The key to having a productive live with CHF is to be compliant with your medications and treatment.
+The key to having a productive life with CHF is to be compliant with your medications and treatment.

 How are you coping with CHF?
 Leave me a comment below